Naming law in Sweden: Metallica

-Commentary at the time noted that the name "Google" was earlier deemed acceptable in 2005, when Elias and Carol Kai named their child "Oliver Google Kai."
+Commentary at the time noted that the name "Google" was earlier deemed acceptable in 2005, when Elias and Carol Kai named their child "Oliver Google Kai".

 Allah

 In 2009, the Swedish Tax Authority refused to allow a couple to name their son "Allah".
 The basis of the decision was that the name could be seen as objectionable for religious reasons, and that some people might take offense at such a name.

-As of 31 December 2018, 245 people living in Sweden had Allah as a first name (or middle name), and three people in Sweden had Allah as surname.
+As of 31 December 2018, 245 people living in Sweden had Allah as a forename, and three people in Sweden had Allah as a surname.